bruceravel/demeter/documentation/Athena/process/series.rst

 This tool allows you to examine systemic trends in a measurement by varying a single processing parameter over a specified range.
-The :quoted:`Parameter` menu contains many of the parameters on the main window.
+The :guilabel:`Parameter` menu contains many of the parameters on the main window.
 You give an initial value, an increment, and a number of copies, thus specifying the range over which the parameter is examine.

 Clicking the :kbd:`Make series,light` button creates copies of the current data group with the examined parameter set incrementally.
 The